libregis/GST101/docs/Lab2.md

     **Current document (dated: 29/12/2019) is modified from its original form by LibreGIS and continues to be modified and improved by generous public contributions.**

 !!! note "Objective"
-    Explore and Understand Spatial Data Models
+    Explore and Understand Coordinate Systems and Map Projections

-## 1. Explore and Understand Coordinate Systems and Map Projections
+## 1. Introduction
 In this lab, the student will explore the effects of various map projections on the characteristics of a map using QGIS.
 QGIS is a free and open source geographic information system software package that can be used to visualize, query, and analyze spatial information.

 This lab will focus primarily on shape and area distortions and will examine projections useful for mapping on the global scale as well as on the national and state level.